RistoBIn/international-website/src/pages/solutions/schools-and-universities.md

 ---
 templateKey: solution-page-secondary
-title: Schools and Universities
+title: Schools & universities
 seoDescription: >-
   Environmental education is one of the essential pillars to amaze, raise awareness and inculcate new behaviors in children, the citizens of tomorrow.
   SEALAB brings the Ocean in the School by broadcasting live from the deep and into the classroom.
-heading: Schools and Universities
 priority: 3
+heading: Schools & universities
 description: >-
   New project at SEALAB R&D Lab to highlight importance of the Ocean Space to children.